The hellfire and damnation-fixated comic strips of the notorious Christian cartoonist.

 The Chick schtick was simple – a black and white (in all ways) morality tale, often following the life of a sinner as they reject the word of Christ and pay the price.
 Chick might have been a Christian, but he had a decidedly Old Testament view on sin and punishment in the afterlife.
 His work is somewhere between evangelism and out-and-out hate speech, and all the more fascinating for it.
 Reading a Chick tract is like having direct access to a deranged mind.
 I don’t doubt that he was sincere in everything he did – and that’s what makes it scary.

 Over the years, Chick tackled most subjects that keep the religiously fanatical up at night.
 In the 1980s, he famously explored the horrors of Dungeons and Dragons in his hilarious Dark Dungeons tract, which – like pretty much anything from rock music to left-wing politics to Harry Potter – was seen as a gateway to misery, suicide and eternal damnation.

 This particular strip became so infamous that was even filmed: check it out here: http://www.darkdungeonsthemovie.com/

 Abortion was high on Chick’s list of sins as well, as you might expect, with Who Murdered Clarice being especially hysterical:

 and of course, homosexuality was a regular subject for damnation:

-If you have a taste for the bizarre – and are fairly unshockable – then I very much recommend tracking down Chick tracts.
-As for the man himself – well, I guess he’s now fund out if he was right all along.
+If you have a taste for the bizarre – and are fairly unshockable – then I very much recommend tracking down Chick tracts (we have copies of Dark Dungeons and the magnificently apocalyptic The Beast for sale – email us for details).
+As for the man himself – well, I guess he’s now found out if he was right all along.
 Imagine if he went to the gates of Heaven only to find that God really is a Catholic, and is then cast into Hell – the very stuff of one of his own tracts.
 Hopefully, he’d see the funny side.